 Lemon peel from organic lemons can be used to flavor dishes or as a fragrance.
-Essential oils are contained in the glands of the outer peel and are used as a fragrance in beauty products and food.
+Essential oils are contained in the oil glands found in the outer peel and are used as a fragrance in beauty products and food.
 Lemon peel can give baked goods and sauces a delicious, fruity flavor.
 In Arabic cuisine, dried limes are also used for seasoning.

 Lemon peel can be used fresh or preserved in a variety of different ways.
 A common method of preservation is turning it into candied lemon peel.
 You can also find dried lemon peel in fruit teas.

-If you want to use citrus fruit peel, you must make sure that the fruit is untreated (i.e. organic), as pesticides tend to be intensively used on citrus plants to rid them of pests.
-Citrus fruits’ thick peel may lead them to be treated with higher doses of chemicals.
-Furthermore, citrus fruits are often sprayed with a thin layer of wax to protect the fruit for transportation.
-They may also be sprayed with preservatives such as thiabendazole (E 233), orthophenyl phenol (E 231), sodium orthophenyl phenol (E 232), biphenyl (E 230, and imazalil.1 The label “untreated” only indicates that a fruit did not come into contact with pesticides once it was harvested.
+If you want to use citrus fruit peel, you must make sure that the fruit is untreated (i.e., organic) as pesticides tend to be intensively used on citrus plants to rid them of pests.
+Since citrus fruits have a thick peel, they may sometimes be treated with higher doses of chemicals.
+Furthermore, citrus fruits are often sprayed with a thin layer of wax to protect the fruit during transport.
+They may also be sprayed with preservatives such as thiabendazole (E 233), orthophenyl phenol (E 231), sodium orthophenyl phenol (E 232), biphenyl (E 230), and imazalil.1 The label “untreated” only indicates that a fruit did not come into contact with pesticides once it was harvested.

-Although it is possible to buy washed organic fruits, you should still wash the lemons at home before using them and then rub them dry.2 When zesting lemon peel, you should only zest the outside, colored layer.
+Although some organic fruit may be prewashed, you should still wash the lemons at home before using them and then rub them dry.2 When zesting lemon peel, you should only zest the outside, colored layer.
 The pith (white layer of the peel) tends to be bitter.

-However, some lemons do not have bitter pith, for example, Amalfi lemons and cedar lemons (lemons that contain a thick layer of white peel).
-To determine whether the lemons you are using have bitter pith, simply taste it.
-Thick strips of white lemon peel can be cut into thin slices and marinated with a little salt and oil (e.g., canola oil), lemon flesh and lemon juice.
+However, some lemons do not have bitter pith, for example, Amalfi lemons and cedar lemons (lemons that contain a thick layer of white peel under the colored zest).
+To determine whether the lemons you are using have bitter pith, simply taste them.
+Thick strips of white lemon peel can be cut into thin slices and marinated with a little salt and oil (e.g., canola oil), lemon flesh, and lemon juice.

-You can eat washed fresh organic lemon peel, but it depends a lot on the variety of lemon and your own taste preferences.
+You can eat fresh organic lemon peel that has been washed, but it depends a lot on the variety of lemon and your own taste preferences.
 You can see the healthy nutrients that fresh lemon peel contains in the tables below the text.
 This information does not include the pith (white part of the peel).

 We recommended exclusively eating and using organic lemon peel.
 The regulations are stricter for organic products in the EU.

 First, weigh the organic lemon peel.
-You should only be using the colored part of the lemon peel.
-Add lemon juice (a third of the weight of the lemon peel) and layer the peel in a glad.
-Sprinkle salt in between the layers, using an amount of salt equivalent to 12% of the weight of the mixture.
+You should only be using the zest (colored part) of the lemon peel.
+Add lemon juice (one-third of the weight of the lemon peel) and layer the peel in a jar.
+Sprinkle salt in between the layers, using an amount of salt equivalent to 12 % of the weight of the mixture.
 Pour water over the mixture until covered with liquid.
 Store the mixture in the refrigerator, turning it upside down every day or two so that the brine remains evenly distributed.
 After a few days to a week, the lemon peel will have absorbed enough salt to not spoil.
-Take them out of the fridge and leave them to dry.
+Take them out of the fridge and let dry.
 Salt-preserved lemon peel can be kept for years and can be used to flavor a variety of dishes, for example, braised dishes and stews.

-Store in an airtight jar or spice shaker in cool, dark, and dry place.
+Store in an airtight jar or spice shaker in a cool, dark, and dry place.
 Stored like this, your lemon pepper should keep for up to half a year.
-Check that the mixture is not lumping.
+The mixture should not have lumps.
 Lemon pepper is suitable for seasoning dishes before or after serving.
-You can change up the flavor of lemon pepper by adding spices like garlic, paprika, and herbs such as thyme.
+You can change up the flavor of lemon pepper by adding spices like garlic and paprika and herbs such as thyme.

 You can dry lemon peel either at a very low temperature in the oven or at room temperature.
-Dried lemon peel will keep for years.
-These pieces are ideal to add to herbal teas.
+Dried lemon peel will keep for years and is ideal to add to herbal teas.

 You can buy lemon fragrance.
 However, even if a lemon fragrance is marketed as being a “natural fragrance” (perfume), it may be made from mold cultures, fungi, or enzymes (e.g., Aspergillus niger) and contain no natural lemon.
 Unfortunately, even organic aroma bottles containing such “natural flavors” can be marketed and sold.3

 It is very easy to make your own lemon fragrance.
-Dry the yellow part of lemon peel for one day at room temperature.
-Sprinkle a sealable jar with sugar and then add the lemon peel.
+Dry the yellow part of the lemon peel for one day at room temperature.
+Sprinkle the bottom of a sealable jar with sugar and then add the lemon peel.
 Add another layer of sugar and shake.
 Shake the jar every two days: after about 14 days you should have relatively strong lemon sugar.
-Alternative you can cut lemon into thin slices (1 mm), dry the slices until they are crunchy, put them in a blender and then store them in an airtight glass.
-You can sprinkle the lemon with sugar if you would like them to be sweet sprinkle the peel of 3 organic lemons with 3–4 teaspoons of sugar.
+Alternatively, you can cut lemon into thin slices (1 mm), dry the slices until they are crunchy, put them in a blender, and then store in an airtight jar.
+You can sprinkle the lemons with sugar if you would like them to be sweet: sprinkle the peel of 3 organic lemons with 3–4 teaspoons of sugar.

 You can make natural lemon extract by infusing vodka with lemon zest.
-Let lemon zest steep in vodka for at least two weeks; ideally you should let it steep for six weeks or longer.
-Store in a clean, sealable jar that can be put into a cool, dark place (e.g., at the bottom of a box or crate), but do no refrigerate.
+Let the lemon zest steep in vodka for at least two weeks; ideally, you should let it steep for six weeks or longer.
+Store in a clean, sealable jar that can be put in a cool, dark place (e.g., at the bottom of a box or crate), but do not refrigerate.
 You can use lemon extract to add flavor to drinks or dishes that may contain alcohol, for example, punch.
-Make sure that the peel is covered with vodka, otherwise it can mold.
-You should use 125 ml vodka for every lemon that you use.
+Make sure that the peel is covered with vodka; otherwise, it can mold.
+You should use 125 mL vodka for every lemon that you use.

-Marmalade gets its name from the portugese word for quince paste (mamelada from marmelo— portuguese for quince).
+Marmalade gets its name from the Portuguese word for quince paste (mamelada from marmelo— Portuguese for quince).
 Marmalade is a fruit preserve made from the pulp and peel of citrus fruits boiled with sugar and water.
 The most common marmalade is made from bitter orange, and usually pieces of peel are visible in the marmalade.

 To make lemon marmalade, use 7 organic lemons, 1 kg jam sugar, and 300 mL water.

-Peel the colored part of the lemon peel without the pith, cut into strips, and bring to the boil with the water.
-Simmer for 60 to 90 minutes with the lid on.
+Peel the zest of the lemon peel without the pith, cut into strips, and bring to a boil with the water.
+Then simmer for 60 to 90 minutes with the lid on.
 Remove the lemon peel from the water and set aside (keep the water that you boiled the peel in).
-Cut up the lemon flesh (including the pith) into small pieces and simmer for two hours in another pot covered with water.
-Pass the mixture through a sieve to separate the flesh from the liquid— you only need the liquid.
+Cut up the lemon flesh (including the pith) into small pieces and simmer for two hours in another saucepan covered with water.
+Pass the mixture through a sieve to separate the flesh from the liquid — you only need the liquid.

-Bring to the boil and boil for four minutes, stirring constantly, until bubbly.
-Pour the jam into sterilized jars while hot.
+Bring to a boil and boil for four minutes, stirring constantly, until bubbly.
+Pour the marmalade into sterilized jars while hot.
 Turn the jars upside down for about 10 minutes to seal them.
 This way, the upper rim of the jars will also be sterilized.
-This does not work for jars with lock latches.
+However, this does not work for jars with lock latches.

 Jam sugar is made from refined sugar, pectin, and citric or tartaric acid.
 It sometimes also contains preservatives.
 The main advantage of jam sugar is that it shortens cooking times.
 Pectin loses its gelling power over time, meaning that jam sugar may lose its ability to keep jams and marmalade fresh after the expiration date.

 The result should be dark-colored vinegar with a lemon fragrance.
 You can pour it into empty spray bottles through a sieve and use it undiluted.
-You can also add a dash of detergent or liquid soap to help the cleaner to stay on the surface.
+You can also add a dash of detergent or liquid soap to help the cleaner adhere to the surface.